OpenTechSchool/html-css-beginners/index.md

 an element.

 To check all our code, we will use the console in our browser.
-Open any browser and check under 'Tools'.
-You should find a 'Developer tools' or similar option.
-Click it, and the toolbox will be opened.
+Open any browser and check under “Tools”.
+You should find “Developer Tools’ or a similar option.
+Click it, and the toolbox will open.
 Here is the place where we can monitor our code and see whether it works or not.
-Don't worry!
+Don’t worry!
 We will explain this better later; for now it is important that you know where to find your console and how to open it.

-## What we'll do today
+## What we’ll do today

 Today we will learn how to write a web page with HTML and style it with CSS.
 Our goal is to create a personal portfolio page with a presentation and contact page.

-Once you are done with your personal portfolio, you can explore some interesting links that you can find below the 'Extra' section.
+Once you are done with your personal portfolio, you can explore some interesting links that you can find below the “Extra” section.
-If you're extra curious once you are done with the portfolio, these resources will help you to keep coding with HTML and CSS or just keep you updated about what's next.
+If you’re extra curious once you are done with the portfolio, these resources will help you to keep coding with HTML and CSS or just keep you updated about what’s next.

 ## The course